Spodumene: Hiddenite

-Hiddenite is a pale, emerald-green gem variety first reported from Alexander County, North Carolina, U.S. It was named in honor of William Earl Hidden (16 February 1853 - 12 June 1918), mining engineer, mineral collector, and mineral dealer.
+Hiddenite is a pale, emerald-green gem variety first reported from Alexander County, North Carolina, U.S. It was named in honor of William Earl Hidden (16 February 1853 – 12 June 1918), mining engineer, mineral collector, and mineral dealer.

 This emerald-green variety of spodumene is colored by chromium, just as for emeralds.
-Not all green spodumene is colored with chromium, which tend to have a lighter color, and therefore are not true hiddenite.
+Some green spodumene is colored with substances other than chromium; such stones tend to have a lighter color; they are not true hiddenite.